 Do your children see you reading your Bible?
 Do they see you praying?
 Are you displaying the Fruits of the Spirit in your everyday walk?
 Are you showing generosity towards others?
 Basically, are you practicing what you’re preaching?
 Because if not, you might have problems down the road.
 Kids can tell when you’re faking it, or when you’re telling them to do one thing but you’re doing another.

 So even though your ideal Bible reading time might be when the kids are asleep, also pick up your Bible for a bit during the day and teach them how to have their own quiet time.
 And keep your attitude in check, always praying for God to grow the Fruits of the Spirit in you so that you can pass those on to your children.

 Be a good example to your kids.
 One they can look up to and model themselves after.

 You can raise godly kids…and this is what it takes

-Raising the next generation of disciples for Christ is an exciting, albeit intimidating prospect.
+It can be an exciting, albeit intimidating prospect.
 I know the pressure to make sure you’re doing everything right can be tough.
 But God has equipped you (and continues to equip you every day) with what you need to raise godly kids and kids who are in love with him.

 In the end, our children will make up their own minds to follow God or not.
 But we can do everything in our power to share the love of Christ with them (John 13:34-35) and to train them up in the way they should go (Proverbs 22:6).
 With intentional planning and an over-abundant love and fear of God in your own life (Matthew 22:36-37), the spring of living waters will well up and pour out into them (John 7:38).